 There’s more to life than our physical reality.
 This becomes apparent as we age.
 Our souls inside of us somehow know that our bodies are a temporary haven.
 So when our bodies give out the question emerges: where do we go from here?

 The secret lies with Jesus.
-Life is centered around Christ.
+Life revolves around Christ.
 He was there at the dawn of creation when the Spirit of God was hovering over the waters.
 Since He helped build the universe Jesus knows the mechanics of life intimately.
 He lived in His own created universe when He became a man.
 The Son of God knows what it means to live life as a human – He literally walked in our shoes.

-“On this mountain the Lord Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine— the best of meats and the finest of wines.
-7 On this mountain he will destroy the shroud that enfolds all peoples, the sheet that covers all nations; he will swallow up death forever.”
+“6 On this mountain the Lord Almighty will prepare a feast of rich food for all peoples, a banquet of aged wine— the best of meats and the finest of wines.
+7 On this mountain he will destroy the shroud that enfolds all peoples, the sheet that covers all nations; 8 he will swallow up death forever.”

 Ironically, death itself will be terminated.
 This is an amazing piece of information to think about.
 There will be an actual time, a point in history when death is forever gone.
 The shroud that covers all people will be removed and we will see the Lord in His glory.

 Although Jesus atoned for our sins once and for all, death still rules this planet; but despite its ongoing devastation, death is like a mortally wounded warrior.
 When we get discouraged we need to remember the end of God’s story.
 Sin kills, but love wins.